California-Planet-Search/rvsearch/README.md

 # radvel-search
 RV Planet Search Pipeline Based on RadVel

-Use radvel setup files to load:
+Use RadVel setup files to load:
 - parameters for "known" planets
 - data and instruments
 - fix/vary within search (not implemented)
 - fitting (search) basis (not implemented)

 Example run: